syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 ---
 layout: post
-title: Item Reordering in SfListView
+title: Item Drag and Drop in SfListView
 description: Describes the drag and drop behavior and customization in SfListView.
 platform: xamarin
 control: SfListView
 documentation: ug
 ---

-# Item Reordering
+# Item Drag and Drop

 The SfListView allows reordering by dragging and dropping items.
 It supports to display the customized view in a template while dragging the item.
 It can be enabled by setting the [SfListView.DragStartMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragStartMode.html) property to `OnHold`.
 The drag and drop options are listed as follows: